ocp-power-automation/openshift-install-power/README.md

 ```
 # openshift-install-powervs

 Automation for deploying OpenShift 4.X on PowerVS

 Usage:
   openshift-install-powervs [command] [<args> [<value>]]

 Available commands:
-  setup           Install all required packages/binaries in current directory
+  setup           Install all the required packages/binaries in current directory
   variables       Interactive way to populate the variables file
   create          Create an OpenShift cluster
   destroy         Destroy an OpenShift cluster